Jean de Béthencourt: Background

-The Canary Islands were apparently known to the Carthaginians of Cadiz.
+The Canary Islands were apparently known to the Carthaginians of Cádiz.
 The Roman writer Pliny the Elder called them "the Fortunate Islands".
 Genoese navigator Lancelotto Malocello is credited with the rediscovery of the Canary Islands in 1312.
 In 1339, Majorcan Angelino Dulcert drew the first map of the Canaries, labeling one of the islands "Lanzarote".

 Life

 Jean de Béthencourt, Baron of Saint-Martin-le-Gaillard, was born in Grainville-la-Teinturière, province of Normandy, the son of Jean III Béthencourt and Marie de Bracquemont.
-During his conflicts with the king of Navarre, King Charles V ordered demolished all fortresses of the region belonging to supporters of Navarre, or those whose owners were unable to ensure their defense.
+During his conflicts with the King of Navarre, King Charles V ordered demolished all fortresses of the region belonging to supporters of Navarre, or those whose owners were unable to ensure their defense.
 Béthencourt's father was killed in May 1364 at the Battle of Cocherel, serving under Bertrand du Guesclin, and Jean was still a minor.
 Grainville was demolished in 1365.
 In 1377, the fifteen-year-old Béthencourt entered the service of Louis I, Duke of Anjou, reaching the position of squire.
-Between 1387 and 1391 he held the honorary post of chancellor of Louis de Valois and Duke of Touraine (later Duke of Orleans).
+Between 1387 and 1391 he held the honorary post of chancellor of Louis de Valois and Duke of Touraine (later Duke of Orléans).
 In 1387, King Charles VI of France gave permission to rebuild the castle in Grainville.

 As lord of Grainville, Béthencourt held seven parishes and rights over all the goods that crossed his land.
 He held Grainville as a vassal of the Count of Longueville, Olivier Du Guesclin, son of Bertrand du Guesclin.
-He later held it under Henry V of England who had taken control as a result of his expeditions in France.
+He later held it under King Henry V of England who had taken control as a result of his expeditions in France.
 Around this time, taking advantage of the instability of relations between England and France, it is likely that Béthencourt engaged in piracy against both sides.
 In 1392, he married in Paris Jeanne de Fayel, the daughter of Guillaume de Fayel and Marguerite de Chatillon.